JohnDoee/spreadsheetui/README.rst

 ================================

 This is a web frontend that can combine multiple torrent clients into one.
+Designed for the power-user who wants an overview and manage existing torrents.

 The interface is based on ag-grid to provide stellar performance even with a large amount of torrents.
 As a plus it will also look a bit like a spreadsheet.